La Dame Verte

 I find her in a sultry moat,

 I thought I heard her hum a hymn,

 For her thoughts I’d offer pence,

 Taken from Dreams in the Womb

-Author’s Note: I thought I would post something besides prose, considering I haven’t posted a plain old poem in a while.
-This was inspired by a female friend of mine, who told me on a late night phone call that she had spent the previous evening taking a bubble bath while drinking absinthe and eating M & M’s (needless to say, I took out the part about the M & M’s).
+Author’s Note: This was inspired by a cool, witchy woman I know, who told me on a late night phone conversation that she once spent an evening drinking absinthe and eating M & M’s while taking a bubble bath.
+(Needless to say, I took the out the part about the M & M’s.)